Hong Kong Railway Museum

-The Hong Kong Railway Museum is a railway museum in Tai Po, Hong Kong.
-It is now under the management of the Leisure and Cultural Service Department.
-Opened on 20 December 1985, it is located at the site where the old Tai Po Market railway station was built in 1913.
+The Hong Kong Railway Museum (HKRM) is a railway museum in Tai Po, Hong Kong.
+It is managed by the Leisure and Cultural Service Department as a branch museum of the Hong Kong Heritage Museum (HKHM).
+Opened on 20 December 1985, the HKRM is located at the site where the old Tai Po Market railway station was built in 1913.
 Admission to the museum is free.